Optimizing spring cover crop management for productivity, soil health and climate resilience

 • *Weed biomass just before crop canopy closure.
 Three 50 cm x 50 cm quadrats per experimental unit clipped to 1 cm; drying to constant weigh at 65o

-• Cash crop yields.
-Calibrated combine yield monitor or hand harvest of two middle rows at least 20 ft long for corn or soybeans.
+• Cash crop yields are determined by calibrated combine yield monitor or hand harvest of two middle rows at least 20 ft long for corn or soybeans.

 • Detailed record of observations regarding soil, crop, and equipment status.